ShannaSmith/benevolence/README.md

 functionialty to authenticated users.
 The navigation responds to the login status of the user.

 ## Screenshots:
 <p>Users can create an account and login.
+Passwords are hashed.
 To improve user interaction JavaScript and CSS is used to make forms appear and disappear onclick.

 ![](https://github.com/ShannaSmith/benevolence/blob/main/static/images/benevolence%20landing%20page.png)